Not So Green Cannabis industry packaging waste is taking its toll on the environment.

 Courtney Scott is Sonoma County's point-person on the proper disposal of vape-pens.
 "All of the components should be separated and each item treated differently," she explains via email.
 The batteries or battery components should be removed; the batteries are considered a household hazardous waste.

-When it comes to e-cigs, she says that if the spent cartridge contains nicotine, it should be taken to the home household waste program for disposal as a toxic material.
+When it comes to e-cigs, she says that if the spent cartridge contains nicotine, it should be taken to the home hazardous waste program for disposal as a toxic material.

 It's trickier for THC vape pens.
-"Unfortunately," she says, "we don't currently have a clear answer for cartridges that contain a minimal amount of cannabis, as the (hazardous household waste programs) are not allowed to accept controlled substance at this time.
+"Unfortunately," she says, "we don't currently have a clear answer for cartridges that contain a minimal amount of cannabis, as the [hazardous waste programs] are not allowed to accept controlled substance at this time.
 In general, cannabis waste needs to be rendered unusable and unrecognizable prior to disposal."

 The issue has come to the fore post Prop 64.
 During the medicinal era of California cannabis, the industry was not as heavily regulated, allowing dispensaries leeway in efforts like reusing old jars.
 They could also collect, clean and reuse vape pens.

 Now the cannabis recyclers are split between commercial and consumer-focused.
 Down in Monterey, the cannabis waste-management company Galicia has stepped in to the commercial-cannabis trash business.
 They've been consulting with her organization's national council, says Brasch, "to be a guiding beacon" to help the company navigate complex cannabis regulations.

 Whereas Canna Cycle serves dispensaries, Galicia takes care of waste on the producers' end, servicing hundreds of growers and product cultivators throughout the state.
 Company co-founder Garrett Rodewald says the company is also spearheading a recycling campaign for vaping.